The Ten Trading Commandments

 Don't let your bad trades turn into investments.

 Rationalization has no place in trading.
-If you put a position on for a catalyst and it passes, take the risk off-win, lose or draw.
+If you put a position on for a catalyst and it passes, take the risk off-win or lose.

-Good traders know how to make money but great traders know how to take a loss.
-For if there wasn't risk in this profession, it would be called "winning" rather than "trading."
+For if there wasn't risk in this profession, it would be called "winning," not trading.

 Good luck today.